Can your dealership change?

 "I'm not changing if you aren't..."

-This statement stuck with me as 2016 ended.
 I have witnessed our industry evolve, educate and optimize itself, yet I also see a myriad of bad habits refusing to go away.
-I had the good fortune this year to speak in five countries and meet dealers from all over the world.
-My general observations about most markets compared to my own are this – dealers, for the most part, are trying new technology to better their businesses.
+My general observations are this – dealers, for the most part, are trying new technology to better their businesses.
 The vendors are continuing to build products in a fashion that allow the dealership teams to be more independent in their efforts and not rely so heavily on a third-party for simple executions.
 While all of this is very good for automotive, I believe the thing we collectively fail to optimize or improve, is our staff.

 We build strategies out to the 90% mark and then allow our people to decide for themselves whether or not they will commit to the new process long term.
 Nothing you invest in for the dealership will ever truly succeed when this cultural phenomenon continues to happen.